Updated

 to the most sophisticated animal on the right.
 Along the bottom are some of our robots we have built at approximately

-the level of intelligence that they are demonstrating.
+the level of intelligence that they have demonstrated.

 Quick Links